Originally I wanted to type Google I/O 2018, but…

 All new features announced at the Google I/O keynote this year are pretty cool.
 Check them out:

 I love many of those new features.
 Like usage of their AI in medicine, conversion of photos with a document to PDF, an adaptive battery in Android by the probability of app usage, automatic Do Not Disturb activation, navigation with street view and camera, or even Google Lens to copy & paste directly from a camera!

 All of that is very cool and will be very useful.
 I can’t wait to have it available on my phone.

 Even improved Google News with Newscasts and Full coverage is nice.
-I had an idea of something like Newscasts years ago and I created my own app for that.
-But it struggles the last two years as I don’t have much time to improve it.
-Anyway, even that I’m skeptical about any recommendation system, it’s a very good improvement.
+I had an idea of something like Newscasts years ago, and I created my own app for that.
+But it struggles in the last two years as I don’t have much time to improve it.
+Anyway, even that I’m skeptical about any recommendation system, it’s a perfect improvement.

 So, use it.
-It can be really helpful.
-I would rather pay attention to the road instead to phone call.
-Or I would be glad to be able to send an important e-mail before losing signal.
+It can be beneficial.
+I would rather pay attention to the road instead to phone calls.
+Or I would be glad to be able to send an important e-mail before losing the signal.
 But don’t overuse it.
 Let’s stay human.
 I want to communicate with YOU.